alexwoolford/public-company-graph/docs/money_queries.md

 # High-Value Graph Queries

-This document provides **2 high-value graph features** that are fully implemented and provide unique graph value.
-Each feature uses Graph Data Science algorithms that would be difficult or impossible to compute with simple SQL aggregations.
+This document provides **2 high-value Graph Data Science features** that are fully implemented and provide unique graph value.
+Each feature uses Neo4j Graph Data Science algorithms that would be difficult or impossible to compute with simple SQL aggregations.

+**Why Graph Data Science?** These algorithms solve the problem of finding indirect relationships (2-3 hops away) that SQL struggles with.
+Personalized PageRank and Node Similarity leverage the graph structure to provide insights that would require exponentially complex SQL queries.

 ## ✅ Fully Supported Features